pascal-fb-martin/houseportal/README.md

 The default HousePortal configuration is /etc/houseportal/houseportal.config.
 A different configuration file can be specified using the -config=path option.
 The configuration file is a list of directives, one directive per line.
 Each directive starts with a keyword, with a variable count of space-separated arguments.
 Lines starting with character '#' are comments and ignored.

+If the configuration file is modified while HousePortal is running, the current HousePortal configuration will be updated within 30 seconds (except for the LOCAL option, which remains unchanged--see below).

 In order to support applications not designed to interact with HousePortal, a static redirection configuration is supported:

       'REDIRECT' [host:]port [HIDE] [root-path ..]